one-d-wide/netlink-bindings/README.md

 - Streamlined type-safe interface.
 - All the properties described in yaml specifications are available in Rust.
+- Decoded Netlink messages can be Debug-printed, with enum values and flags annotated.
+- There is [a tool](#working-off-of-existing-tools) to simplify working off of existing tools by decoding Netlink messages of other programs.
 - Unified interface for both generic and classic flavors of netlink.
 Family resolution is automatic.
 - Many quirks of netlink-legacy and netlink-raw protocols are supported,